yiyichanmyae/nlp/README.md

   - notebooks to see different basic visualization with matplotlib in each cell.

 2. [topic_modeling](topic_modeling)
-  - notebooks to do topic modeling with Latent Dirichlet Allocation.
+  - notebooks to do topic modeling with `Latent Dirichlet Allocation`.

 3. [tensorflow_dev_assignments](tensorflow_dev_assignments)
   - notebooks the assignments and labs of the `Natural Language Propressing in Tensorflow` course from `DeepLearning.AI` on `Coursera`